 Easy enough for weeknight dinner, yet elegant enough for entertaining, this dish is what I call winning at life.

-- The recipe calls for 2 heaping cups of green apples, which is about 2 apples.
+- The apple cider apples portion of the recipe calls for 2 heaping cups of green apples, which is about 2 apples.
 I used Golden Delicious green apples because their crisp mellow sweetness pairs wonderfully with pork, but feel free to use whatever variety is your favorite – red or green.

-- I didn’t peel the apples for this recipe because I like the crispness of the skin, but you can absolutely peel them prior to dicing them if you prefer.
+- I didn’t peel the apples because I like the crispness of the skin, but you can absolutely peel them prior to dicing them if you prefer.

 On top of Smithfield being THE people for pork, they have also teamed up with Walmart on a ‘Compassion for Community’ mission.